teampanicbear/valentin-cheval/src/content/post/bitmex/index.md

 introduction: |-
   BitMEX is one the most well known crypto exchange.
   They have been operating since 2014 and invented inverted perp swap contracts.
-excerpt: BitMEX is one the most well known crypto exchange.
-They have been operating since 2014 and invented inverted perp swap contracts.
+excerpt: BitMEX is one of they key leader in centralized exchange.
+Founded in 2014, I have been working and reviving their branding and product’s design.
-year: "2022"
+year: "2023"
 roles:
-  - Brand Identity
+  - Head of Design & Brand
 services:
+  - Design Strategy
   - Branding
+  - Product Design
-sellingPoints:
+sellingPoints: []
-    - Brand Recognition Boost by 120%
-    - Awarded Best Banking Website 2020
 image: bitmex-preview.jpg
 publishDate: 2024-08-23T14:44:00.000Z
 ---